 Depending on the rules of the municipality where you got your ticket, you could have up to 100+ days to get your defensive driving class done.

-After a ticket is written, the “offender” usually has a seven to fourteen day window in which to submit a plea to the court.
+After a ticket is written, the “offender” usually has a seven to fourteen-day window to submit a plea to the court.
 Drivers can enter one of three pleas for a moving violation:

 - Guilty – “OK, judge, you’re right.
 I did it.”
 This is the one that will cost you the most money.
 Not only will you get to pay for the ticket, but you’ll also enjoy higher insurance premiums for the next three years.

-- Nolo Contendere – “Ok, judge, you can say I did it, but I don’t agree.”
-Latin for no contest, this plea has the same legal effect as a guilty plea, but without the civil liability.
-This means your ticket can be dismissed with defensive driving and that your insurance rate will not increase.
+- Nolo Contendere – “OK, judge, you can say I did it, but I don’t agree.”
+Latin for no contest, this plea has the same legal effect as a guilty plea but without the civil liability.
+This means your ticket can be dismissed with defensive driving, and your insurance rate will not increase.